vmware-tanzu/vm-operator/docs/ref/api/v1alpha3.md

 Each CD-ROM device requires a reference to an ISO-type VirtualMachineImage or ClusterVirtualMachineImage resource as backing.

-More than one CD-ROM device with the backing image is disallowed.
+Multiple CD-ROM devices using the same backing image, regardless of image kinds (namespace or cluster scope), are not allowed.

 CD-ROM devices can be added, updated, or removed when the VM is powered